vti/mojo-faq-addition/FAQ.md

 __what is epl short for? english premier league?__

-__I want to custamize Mojo::Template encoding.
+__I want to customize Mojo::Template encoding.
 Is there the way to do it through__ __Mojolicious?__

 __what's the latest status on mojolicious documentation?__

-__iI see you're about keeping it free of dependencies - how do you feel about people developing extensions?__
+__I see you're about keeping it free of dependencies - how do you feel about people developing extensions?__

 __I don't understand waypoint and bridge.
 When do I use waypoint and bridge?__

-__what for should i use html_escape and xml_escape?__
+__What should I use html_escape and xml_escape for?__

 __what do you mean by 'nothing works'?__